 Details:

-- Helps reduce plaque & tartar.
+- Helps reduce plaque and tartar

-- Strong fish smell that humans don't like (but dogs do).
+- Strong fish smell

 10. Gaines Family Farmstead Sweet Potato Chews